Discovering Effective Policies for Land-Use Planning with Neuroevolution: Experiments

-Third, a neural network (neural net) was also trained on the full dataset.
-The neural network was fully connected, composed of an input layer, a single hidden layer of size 4096, and an output layer that took as input the concatenation of the input layer and the hidden layer in order to take advantage of the observed linear relationships more easily \citep{cheng2016wide}.
+Third, a neural network (NeuralNet) was trained for the same task with the full set of features and data from 1851--2011 using the PyTorch library \cite{paszke2019pytorch}.
+The network was fully connected, composed of an input layer, a single hidden layer of size 4096, and an output layer.
+The output layer took as input the concatenation of the input layer and the hidden layer in order to take advantage of the observed linear relationships more easily \citep{cheng2016wide}.
+It was trained for three epochs with batch size 2048 using the AdamW optimization algorithm \cite{loshchilov:iclr19}.
+After each epoch, the learning rate was scaled by a factor of 0.1.

-After training, all models were tested with data from [2012-2021].
-As shown in Table~\ref{tb:predictors}, the LinReg models performed consistently the worst, suggesting that the problem includes significant nonlinear dependencies after all.
-RF performed significantly better; however, RF models do not extrapolate well beyond the training examples, which turns out to be important when evolving prescriptors for extreme land-use changes.
-In contrast, neural nets both capture nonlinearities and extrapolate well, and turned out to be best models overall.
-In each region the neural network trained on that region performed the best, except in SA, where it was close.
-The LinReg and neural network have much fewer parameters than RF (taking 4KB and 440KB on disk respectively vs.\ 2GB for RF), and LinReg trains the fastest.